secretstartups/handbook/content/handbook/business-technology/data-team/platform/dbt-guide.md

 As we transition to a more Kimball-style warehouse, we are improving how we organize models in the warehouse and in our project structure.
 The following sections will all be top-level directories under the `models` directory, which is a dbt default.
-This structure is inspired by how Fishtown Analytics [structures their projects](https://discourse.getdbt.com/t/how-we-structure-our-dbt-projects/355).
+This structure is inspired by how dbt Labs [structures their projects](https://docs.getdbt.com/best-practices/how-we-structure/1-guide-overview).

 {{% panel header="**Legacy Structure**" header-bg="warning" %}}
 Prior to our focus on Kimball dimensional modeling, we took inspiration from the BEAM\* approach to modeling introduced in ["Agile Data Warehouse Design" by Corr and Stagnitto](https://books.google.com/books/about/Agile_Data_Warehouse_Design.html?id=TRWFmnv8jP0C&source=kp_book_description).